Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

         .. note:: Occultations by multiple bodies are not yet supported.
 Please contact the Tudat suppport team if you wish to use multiple occultations.

+      .. _aerodynamicCoefficientOptions:

     **Aerodynamic coefficients:** defined in the aerodynamicCoefficientSettings (of type shared_ptr< AerodynamicCoefficientSettings >).
 Models currently available through the BodySettings architecture are:

         - **Constant coefficients:** Settings for constant (not a function of any independent variables) aerodynamic coefficients.
 Settings stored in ConstantAerodynamicCoefficientSettings object.

         .. code-block:: cpp